 About REX HILL

-Enjoy 10% off on all purchases of 12+ bottles.
+Enjoy 10% off on all orders of 12+ bottles.
 Want to save 20%?
-Click here to learn more about our REX HILL Wine Club.
+Learn more about the REX HILL Wine Club here.

 Charcuterie boards are arguably the best pairing for wine.
 There are a variety of ingredients, you can rotate what’s included to match seasonal availability, and they’re great finger food for a crowd.
 And while looking beautiful doesn’t actually affect the taste of your charcuterie, you can’t argue that it doesn’t have some sort of impact.
 When put together right, charcuterie boards can be both visually appealing AND tasty.
 I’m going to walk you through how to choose what to include and arrange the items on your board so you can achieve a stunning and delicious charcuterie board to enjoy alongside your next glass of wine.